Garage Door Replacement 2025-05-01T15:52:22+00:00

 Typically, specially crafted garage doors with a high R-value for insulation, pinch resistance for children and tamper resistance to prevent break-ins are more durable.
 Thus, you can expect these custom doors to last longer.
 When it comes to garage doors, you get what you pay for.

-Effective Maintenance Tips to Extend the Life of Your Garage Door
+Effective Maintenance Tips to Extend the Life of Your Garage Door in San Diego

 Since your garage door is the largest moving part of your home, it deserves a lot of TLC.
 Besides, you use this multiple times a day throughout the whole year.
 As such, you need your garage door to operate smoothly.